Background compaction

 Compaction

-The compaction process reads a batch of chunks in a single partition and merges them into one (less often several), physically deleting rows and old versions.
+The compaction process reads a batch of chunks in a single partition and merges them into one (or several, in rare cases), physically deleting rows and old versions.
 Compaction can be started for several reasons:

 • forced: The forced_compaction_revision attribute is set on the table.
 In this case, all tablet chunks will be compacted and the batch size will only be limited by the max_compaction_store_count value.